lannocc/appscii/README.md

 # appscii

-## Application in ASCII for Python
+## Applications in ASCII for Python

+Appscii is a lightweight Python toolkit for creating cross-platform applications with a purely text-based interface meant to run in a terminal or console.

 ## Installation